Space Talks & Lectures

 Talks and Lectures

 Any of the topics covered by the zarya.info web site can be delivered as talks or lectures to schools, clubs or societies.
-Talks can be pitched at any level from a simple introduction for non-experts to a deeper insight for those who already have some astronautics or astronomical knowledge.
+Talks can be pitched at any level from a simple introduction to a deeper insight for those who already have some astronautics or astronomical knowledge.

 For schools, astronomical societies and local clubs in the UK, the only cost will be transport to/from Scarborough, usually the cost of running a car.
 For more formal groups, a fee may be involved but we can discuss it.
 Distance is no particular bar because public transport is available.